mouradboutrid/geometry_dash_RL/docs/quickstart.rst

 **Q: Can I train multiple agents in parallel?**

-A: Not yet (would require separate shared memory regions per agent).
+A: No (would require separate shared memory regions per agent).
 Future extension planned.

 **Q: How do I evaluate on other levels?**